 The Lost Dutchman's Gold Mine is one of the most famous unsolved mysteries in the United States.
-The details of the Dutchman treasure has all the makings for a ghost story - hidden treasure, mysterious deaths, and lore passed down from generation to generation.
+The details of the Dutchman treasure have all the makings for a ghost story - hidden treasure, mysterious demises, and lore passed down from generation to generation.

-Born of violent volcanic activity, the Superstition Mountains in Arizona were believed to hold the entrance to the underworld by Native Americans.
-Then a man named Jacob Waltz - A German immigrant known as the dutchman - cemented the land’s fate as a great American mystery.
-Waltz came to America in search of gold in the late 19th Century.
+Born of intense volcanic activity, the Superstition Mountains in Arizona were believed to hold the entrance to the underworld by Native Americans.
+Then, a man named Jacob Waltz - a German immigrant known as "the Dutchman" - cemented the land’s fate as a great American mystery.
+Waltz came to America in search of gold in the late 19th century.
 Waltz claimed he located a rich vein of gold in the mountain range.
-He then fell gravely ill and delivered clues to his caregiver Julia Thomas about where the gold might be found.
+He then fell gravely ill and delivered clues to his caregiver, Julia Thomas, about where the gold might be found.
 Unsure of what to make of his scribblings, she sold the map for $7.

-And since then, people have been disappearing off the face of the earth in hopes of finding what could be nothing more than ramblings of a dying man.
-Or, perhaps, riches beyond their wildest dreams.
+Since then, people have been disappearing off the face of the Earth while trying to find what could be nothing more than the ramblings of a dying man.
+Or perhaps, riches beyond their wildest dreams.

 The Peralta Massacre

 What’s now referred to as the “Peralta Massacre” occurred sometime around 1848.
 A Mexican family was allegedly slain by Apaches after searching the land for gold.
 The Peralta family was said to have discovered the famed Dutchman’s gold mine within the cursed Superstition Mountains.
 It was here, during what should have been a routine gold expedition, that the family was allegedly ambushed and slain by Apaches.

 According to legend, the Apaches hid all the gold the family had on them and covered up the mine.
 The area where the incident took place is now called the "Massacre Grounds."